operaton/operaton-docker/README.md

 Our docker images are using a LTS OpenJDK version supported by Operaton.
 This currently means:

- - Operaton 7.20 or later will be based on OpenJDK 17.
+ - Operaton 1.0 or later will be based on OpenJDK 17.
-   - Operaton 7.20 image for Operaton Run is supported only for JDK 17.
- - Operaton 7.12 - 7.19 is based on OpenJDK 11.
-   - Operaton 7.19 image for WildFly is supported only for JDK 11 and JDK 17.
- - All previous versions are based on OpenJDK 8.

 While all the OpenJDK versions supported by Operaton will work with the exceptions specified above, we will not provide ready to use images for them.